AGlanborgBTH/MVC-report/README.md

 The content of this projekt are a few webpages compiled with symfony.
 Each page is different and is suppose to be built up with different techinques and practrises.

+The project is only used as a display of understanding the course material and is not meant to become anything big or anything for the public

 Content contained are:

   A report page with information regarding me and reports on each section of the course